 As its name "aenigma" suggests, the Sapayoa is somewhat of a puzzle to taxonomists and its placement has been debated for quite some time.
 It is an evolutionarily interesting species; once classified with manakins, with the behavior of flycatchers, it now is placed in its own family, Sapayoidae, and is believed to be most closely related and the only New World representative of the lineages of the Old World broadbills (family Eurylaimidae).

 A most sought-after species indeed, and Panama is one of the best places to find this range-restricted species.
-Please contact us if you are interested in specifically seeing the Sapayoa.
+It is one of the target species for our Birds of Canopy Camp Darien birding tour, and please contact us if you are interested in specifically seeing the Sapayoa.

 Searching for Sapayoa…